rosettatype/design-regression/_posts/2022-02-02-designing-books-for-alzheimers-disease.md

 ## Why Alzheimer’s disease can affect reading

-Alzheimer’s disease is the most commonly occurring form of dementia (Zahn and Burns, 2017, p.
+Alzheimer’s disease is the most commonly occurring form of dementia (Zahn & Burns, 2017, p.
 2).
 It is a progressive condition and is characterised by a particular form of memory loss that is due in part to a deterioration in the functioning of the hippocampus, a part of the brain that plays a vital role in working memory and in the formation of